First Aid for Mental Health – Recognize the Warning Signs of Emotional Distress

 Have you recognized any of these signs in someone you know?
 Don’t wait to share your concern.
 Reaching out sooner than later may stop a condition of emotional distress from escalating to an emergency situation.

-To learn more about how to identify signs of emotional distress, start a conversation and get someone the care they need, attend First Aid for Mental Health training offer by Wespath.
+To learn more about how to identify signs of emotional distress, start a conversation and get someone the care they need, attend first aid training for mental health offer by Wespath.
+Visit the First Aid for Mental Health event page for more information.

 Need help now?